 ID90 Alternatives: A Captain’s Honest 2026 Comparison

-myIDTravel, ZED fares, StaffTraveler, ID90 Travel itself, and the no-login route — what each really does, what it costs, and which one to open for which job.
+ID90 Travel head to head against myIDTravel, ZED fares, StaffTraveler, your own airline portal, and the no-login route: what each really does, what it costs, and which one to open for which job.

 Every new hire makes the same move in month one.
 Someone in the crew room says “just use ID90,” so they download ID90 Travel, hunt for their airline’s standby listing, and quietly wonder why it is not in there.
 Nobody told them the search for ID90 alternatives starts with one distinction: ID90 is a fare.
 ID90 Travel is a company.
 Half the confusion in the crew room disappears once you split those two.

-The confusion is common enough that ID90 Travel’s own help center runs a dedicated article — “Understanding the Difference Between ID90 Travel and MyIDTravel” — explaining that they are separate companies with no shared systems, accounts, or support.
-This guide is the comparison I wish someone had pinned to the crew-room noticeboard: six options, verified against each platform’s live pages in July 2026, with no favors owed to any of them.
+The confusion is common enough that ID90 Travel’s own help center runs a dedicated article (“Understanding the Difference Between ID90 Travel and MyIDTravel”) explaining that they are separate companies with no shared systems, accounts, or support.
+This guide is the comparison I wish someone had pinned to the crew-room noticeboard: six options, checked against each platform’s own live pages, with no favors owed to any of them.
+That last part is worth a sentence, because the most visible platform comparisons on this subject are published by one of the platforms being compared.
+This one is not.

 Affiliate disclosure